carpentries-incubator/python-modeling-power-consumption/episodes/02-baseline-forecasts.md

 Quantitatively, we can evaluate the accuracy of the forecasts based on the *mean absolute percentage error*.
 We will be using this method to evaluate all of our baseline forecasts, so we will define a function for it.

-The following is taken from Marco Peixeiro, *Time series forecasting in Python*:

-> Peixeiro, Marco.
-Time Series Forecasting in Python.
-[First edition].
-Manning Publications Co., 2022.

 ```python
 # Mean absolute percentage error